saraferreirascf/Photo-and-video-manipulations-detector/README.md

 # Deep-fake-detector :computer: :mag_right:

-Deep fake detector is a plugin for Autopsy meant to detect deep fakes or even other types or image manipulations.
+Deep fake detector is a plugin for Autopsy meant to detect deep fakes or even other types of image manipulations.
 This plugin takes all images from the case and presents the probability of being manipulated.

 ## Features